hasura/graphql-engine/docs/graphql/manual/getting-started/first-event-trigger.rst

             }
          }

-      To track the table and expose it over the GraphQL API, use the :ref:`track_table API <track_table>`:
+      To track the table and expose it over the GraphQL API, use the :ref:`track_table metadata API <track_table>`:

       .. code-block:: http